cpuncekar/top-companies-in-the-world/README.md

 # top-companies-in-the-world
-Top Companies in the World - A-List https://companiesmarketcap.com/
+Top Companies in the World - A-List ( as of 02.06.24 )
+https://companiesmarketcap.com/

 Market capitalization of Apple (AAPL)